timmlk/SimpleSite/README.md

 Categories for icons and articles
 Refac painting and Doc views to use same view templates wehere possible menu, based on categories
+Check for code duplication, refac multiformparser so that it and passport doesent have the same functionality.